targetteal/o2-pt/rule-book.md

 ### Personal expression equivalence

 Each participant of the _Circle_ should have the same space and the option to ask questions or express his or her opinion during the execution of the _Adapt Mode_.
-How exactly this space is made available is up to the Facilitator.
+How exactly this space is made available is up to the _Facilitator_.

 ### Integrative decision-making

-The Facilitator must use an integrative decision-making process to facilitate the resolution of each tension.
+The _Facilitator_ must use an integrative decision-making process to facilitate the resolution of each tension.
 That means that any participant must be allowed to raise one or more objections to the proposal.

 If no objections are raised, the proposal is accepted.